chetya17/ML-Lab-Codes/README.md

 7. Implement Support Vector Machine for digit recognition and compare the accuracy with logistic regression
 8. SVM Multiclass classification categorizing news article to sports, politics, economics, or social
 9. Assuming a set of documents that need to be classified, use the naïve Bayesian Classifier model to perform this task.
 10. Build an Artificial Neural Network by implementing the Backpropagation algorithm and test the same using appropriate data sets.
-K-NN and Weighted- KNN classifiers